ingonyama-zk/icicle/docs/docs/icicle/getting_started.md

 Each ICICLE release includes a tar file named `icicle30-<distribution>.tar.gz`, where `icicle30` indicates version 3.0.
 This tar file contains ICICLE frontend build artifacts and headers for a specific distribution.
 The tar file structure includes:

-- **`./icicle/include/`**: This directory contains all the necessary header files for using the Icicle library from C++.
+- **`./icicle/include/`**: This directory contains all the necessary header files for using the ICICLE library from C++.
 - **`./icicle/lib/`**:
-  - **Icicle Libraries**: All the core Icicle libraries are located in this directory.
-Applications linking to Icicle will use these libraries.
+  - **Icicle Libraries**: All the core ICICLE libraries are located in this directory.
+Applications linking to ICICLE will use these libraries.
   - **Backends**: The `./icicle/lib/backend/` directory houses backend libraries, including the CUDA backend (not included in this tar).

 - **CUDA backend** comes as separate tar `icicle30-<distribution>-cuda122.tar.gz`
-  - per distribution, for icicle-frontend V3.0 and CUDA 12.2.
+  - per distribution, for ICICLE-frontend v3.0 and CUDA 12.2.

-## installing and using icicle
+## Installing and using ICICLE

 - [Full C++ example](https://github.com/ingonyama-zk/icicle/tree/yshekel/V3/examples/c++/install-and-use-icicle)
 - [Full Rust example](https://github.com/ingonyama-zk/icicle/tree/yshekel/V3/examples/rust/install-and-use-icicle)